 Some people are starting to freak out about Leap Second like it is the next Y2K, which is strange.
 Just like Y2K, there is a fear that systems will crash due to time adjustments.
 The reality of it is yes, some systems will need to be patched or adjusted, but there is no reason to stock up on water and prepare for dooms day.
 Manufactures just dealt with this in June 2012 and will be prepared again this June.
 For those not familiar with Leap Second, this will be the 26th adjustment since 1972.
 For more information, check out an article on wired.com HERE.

 Cisco published a Leap Second page HERE showing which products could be impacted by Leap Second and what is being offered to prepare prior to June 30th.
 This page will continue to update as we approach June so check out which products you own and how they may be impacted.
 Continue reading →

-My buddy Aamir Lakahni wrote a cool post on how to setup a njRAT (remote access toolkit).
-The original post can be found at drchaos.com via HERE.
+My buddy Aamir Lakahani wrote a cool post on how to create exploits with Metasploit.
+The original post can be found HERE.

 Metasploit has the ability to create an executable payload.
 This can be extremely useful if you can get a target machine to run the executable.
 Attackers often use social engineering, phishing, and other attacks to get a victim to run a payload.
 If attackers can get their a victim to run a payload, there is no reason for an attacker to find and exploit vulnerable software.Continue reading →